Skip to main content

 Description

+Over the past decade, there has been an increased interest in assessing frailty in our aging companion animals.
 The goal of this study is to monitor how frailty in senior dogs progresses over time, and how activity impacts their well-being.
-We hope to use what we learn to better treat senior dogs in the future.
+We hope to use what we learn to better care for our aging four legged friends!

 After the initial screening and meet and greet visit, dogs who are enrolled in the study will be monitored over a 6-month period.
 During this time frame, we will require 15 more visits to the NC State Veterinary Hospital.
 Three of these visits are study visits at Month 0, Month 3, and Month 6 in which our research team will collect information about your dog’s health, how they move and think through various exams, mobility and cognitive tests.
 The other 12 visits will be for rehabilitation therapy.
 All visits are drop off appointments for your convenience.
 Dogs will always receive lots of snuggles from our research team, as well as yummy (and diet appropriate!) treats.